kushidesign/kushi/README.md

 <!--Intro section for ui lib vs user guide -->

 ## Build System basics
 From version 1.0.0.a.23, Kushi has adopted a modified version of the build-system used by [`shadow-css`](https://github.com/thheller/shadow-css).
 This represents a transition away from Kushi's initial approach of using the side-effecting `sx` macro to generate an html attributes map with a hashed classname and then producing all relevant css via a `shadow-cljs` build hook.
-Using the build mechanics of `shadow-css` makes Kushi's incremental build times much faster, as it can now leveraging the caching features of `shadow-cljs`, which were previously unavailable due to the nature of using side-effecting macros.
+Using the build mechanics of `shadow-css` makes Kushi's incremental build times much faster, as it can now leveraging the caching features of `shadow-cljs`, which were previously unavailable due to the side-effecting macros necessitating the use of `cache-blockers` in `shadow-cljs`.

 <br>